 Fig.1 Parts before shot peening

-The glass fiber reinforced plastic shot is adsorbed to the high-pressure nozzle under negative pressure, and the shot is sprayed to the surface of the part under the action of high pressure.
+The test was conducted using an SP1200 G4 pneumatic shot blasting machine, and its working principle is depicted in Figure 2.
+The glass fiber reinforced plastic shot was absorbed into the high-pressure nozzle under negative pressure, and then the shot was propelled onto the surface of the part under high pressure.

-Shot blasting pellets are made of glass pellets with the specification of AGB70, which meet the AMS 2431/6 standard, and their appearance is shown in Figure 3.
+The shot blasting pellets used in the test were made of glass pellets with the specification of AGB70 and met the AMS 2431/6 standard.
+Their appearance is shown in Figure 3.

 Fig.2 Shot peening treatment